-Google keeps a pretty short list of types of content that it will remove from search results.
-One of which is intellectual property, including trademarks, copyright, patents, trade secrets, and other proprietary rights.
+Google keeps a pretty short list of the types of content that it will remove from search results.
+In addition to illegal or protected information such as child sexual abuse images, certain medical and financial information and government identification, one of these is intellectual property.
+This includes trademarks, copyrights, patents, trade secrets and other proprietary rights.

 Here are some examples of what Google considers as commonly misappropriated copyrighted content:

 Google search result removals have grown exponentially over the years.
-As Google indexes more content, and people rely on search results more, search result removals grow.
+As Google indexes more content and people rely more on search results, the requests to remove these results go up.
+At any given time, Google can be handling billions of requests.

 What is copyright law?